nodejs/TSC/OpenSSL-Strategy.md

 For minimal disruption, it would probably be helpful if Node.js supported building against OpenSSL 1.1.1 out-of-tree, even if OpenSSL 3.x was in-tree.

+The plan described above is to:

+* Once OpenSSL has been updated with support for the QUIC protocol replace the temporary quictls/openssl depencency with it.

 Challenges are:

 1. OpenSSL 3.x moved many algorithms into a legacy library, that is only